Argonne-National-Laboratory/ISOmodel/README.md

 ### ElecPump ###

+**Inconsistent** - Issue #43.
+Pump results are not consistent.
+Both fan and pump values differ the most in the winter.
+Their is potentially an error in the monthly pump values.

 | Month | Monthly ElecPump      | Hourly ElecPump      | Difference    |
 |-------|-----------------------|----------------------|---------------|
 | 0     | 0.808168              | 0.186                | 0.622168      |